gearglow/ReptiliaWithATwist/The List.md

 By some small miracle, they'd managed to keep the trial off of Dumbledore's radar.
 Solicitor Bulstrode said that because of evidence of Dumbledore's involvement in the whole sordid affair, he'd been able to convince Amelia Bones, the head of the Department of Magical Law Enforcement, to have Dumbledore recused from presiding at the trial due to conflict of interest.
 This meant that Augusta Longbottom, Nell's gran, would be presiding in his place.

 "We'll have to cure your parents right quick then, Nell," Elysia said.
 "From what I've been told, it was Dumbledore who sold them out to the Death Eaters -- indirectly, of course, but there should be enough of a trail."

+"Gran will be _furious_ when that comes out," Nell agreed.